MicrosoftDocs/fabric-docs/docs/data-engineering/graphql-monitoring-logging.md

 ## Prerequisites

 * Before you start using monitoring and logging capabilities, you must have an API for GraphQL in Fabric.
-For more information, see [Create an API for GraphQL in Fabric and add data](get-started-api-graphql.md).
+For more information, see [**Create an API for GraphQL in Fabric and add data**](get-started-api-graphql.md).

 ## Enabling Workspace Monitoring